Department of the Environment and Water Resources, 2007

 Legislation annual reports 2006–07 (continued)

 Operation of the Protection of Movable Cultural Heritage Act 1986

-The Act defines certain heritage objects as ‘Australian protected objects’ and implements a system of export control.
+The Act defines certain heritage objects as 'Australian protected objects' and implements a system of export control.
 Some Australian protected objects of Aboriginal, military heritage and historical significance cannot be granted a permit for export.
 Other Australian protected objects may be exported provided a permit or certificate has been obtained.
-Permits are granted by the responsible minister, on the advice of the National Cultural Heritage Committee and expert examiners.
-Heritage objects located overseas may also be defined as Australian protected objects under the Act, and a certificate of exemption may be issued for such an Australian protected object to enter Australia and return overseas without restriction.
+Permits are granted by the Minister for the Environment and Water Resources on the advice of the National Cultural Heritage Committee and expert examiners.
+Heritage objects located overseas may also be defined as Australian protected objects under the Act, and a certificate of exemption may be issued for such an object to enter Australia and return overseas without restriction.